mmaitland300/sofware_building_tutorial/README.md

 ### 5.4 Accessibility and Internationalization in UI Design

-When designing a user interface, especially for an educational tool, it is important to consider:
+When designing a user interface it is important to consider:

 * **Accessibility:**
   * **Keyboard Navigation:** Ensure that your GUI is fully navigable via the keyboard, allowing users with motor impairments to use your application effectively (e.g., using Tab order).